jcguu95/nixos-config/hello/readme.md

-This package is for self-educational purpose.
+Taken from github/zetavg, this package is for self-educational purpose.

 TODO